Residence Life is able to provide limited storage to students living on campus on a first-come, first-served basis.

 Students living on campus in the fall are eligible to store bikes in Trimble Hall's bike storage room.
 There are only 50 first-come, first-serve spaces.
-Students should contact Residence Life at firstname.lastname@example.org with questions about storing bikes.
-Bike tags will be available starting the last day of spring classes, May 4, from the ResEx house at 3206 N 15th and will be available until spaces run out.
+Students should contact Residence Life at email@example.com with questions about storing bikes.
+Bike tags will be available starting the last day of spring classes, from the Residence Life Office and will be available until spaces run out.
 The office is open Monday through Thursday from 8am to 4pm.

 There is absolutely no storage available in on-campus houses.
 Do not store in the house basements.
 Items left in house basements will be disposed of over the summer.
 Homesteaders who choose to leave personal belongings, such as kitchen items, in the house do so at their own risk.
 The university will not be responsible for items that are damaged, lost, or stolen.